kabanero-io/guides/publish/stack-springboot2/stack-springboot2.md

 When Kabanero is installed, deploying applications to a Kubernetes cluster always occurs through the DevOps pipeline that is triggered in Git.
 Using DevOps pipelines to deploy applications ensures that developers can focus on application code, not on containers or Kubernetes infrastructure.
 From an enterprise perspective, this deployment process ensures that both the container image build and the deployment to Kubernetes or Knative happen in a secure and consistent way that meets company standards.

 To deliver your application to the pipeline, push the project to the pre-configured Git repository that has a configured webhook.
 This configured webhook triggers the enterprise build and deploy pipeline.
+For more information, see [Working with pipelines](../working-with-pipelines).